ngtien137/UnityWhatsappSticker/README.md

 ```

 * Above is code for save temp stickers before adding to whatsapp.
 SaveImageAsSticker has a paramater quality which helps you adjust size of image (should be use at 90 if you think your image will work)
+* Sticker File name need be end with .webp
+* TrayFileName need be end with.png
 * Sticker pack need at least three stickers for available.
 But here you can use a trick.
 Add your sticker and two path of sticker which are not exists.
 So you have a sticker pack with only one sticker

 * Example: